aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-slide/convert-slide/_index.md

 {{% /alert %}}

-This Java code demonstrates the conversion process for a slide with notes and comments:
+This PHP code demonstrates the conversion process for a slide with notes and comments:

 ```php
   $pres = new Presentation("PresentationNotesComments.pptx");